 Arthritis is a common condition that causes pain and inflammation in the body’s joints.

 In the UK, more than 10 million people have arthritis, or other similar conditions that affect the joints.
 Although arthritis is more common in older people, it can affect people of all ages, including children.
-Arthritis can affect quality of life and make daily activities a challenge (e.g. climbing the stairs, preparing/cooking food).
+Arthritis can affect quality of life and make daily activities a challenge (such as climbing the stairs, preparing/cooking food).

-It is important to have a well-balanced diet and maintain a healthy body weight when you live with arthritis.
-A healthy diet and lifestyle can help to manage the symptoms, and also help reduce the risk of other diseases, such as obesity, cardiovascular disease and type 2 diabetes.
+It is important to have a well-balanced diet and maintain a healthy bodyweight when you live with arthritis.
+A healthy diet and lifestyle can help to manage the symptoms and also help reduce the risk of other diseases, such as obesity, cardiovascular disease and type 2 diabetes.